nrs-org/novelslop/content/vol_01/chap_15.typ

   "Repenting for ones' sins is hard!
 Especially if you're a horrible person like Uta-nyan..."

+  Normally, Uta would fight with her chat over the most trivial things.
+But right now, the two seemed to finally agree on something for once.

   "Anyway, you need to lock in right now!
 If you want to pay all that debt, you must act now!"

   "Right!
 Chat, you know what?
 It's actually much easier than it looks like!"
+  Uta's voice become slightly mischievous.

   "How exactly, my streamer?"

   "All it takes is this chat to STOP DOOMPOSTING AND JUST LET ME FOCUS ON THE WORK.
   Can we have LESS BRAINROT in this chat and actually have meaningful discussions?"

+  And the discussion returned to its upbeat state.

   "Not with that attitude, it seems."